-PALCA: And to tell the truth, Ranganathan says scientists ought to get better at selling their science.
+PALCA: And to tell the truth, Ranganathan says, scientists ought to get better at selling their science.

 PALCA: Ranganathan says scientists need to be persuaded that reaching out to the public is a good thing.

-RANGANATHAN: Some do, and many do a fantastic job.
+RANGANATHAN: Some do, and there are many do a fantastic job.
 But generally do scientists reach out?
 No, they don't.
 We need a new argument.
 How about money?
 Money seems to be a good argument sometimes.

 PALCA: Frankly, the idea of being financially rewarded for being a good science communicator always seemed like a worthy goal to me.
 Joe Palca, NPR News.